 My student attends a private school, does Minnesota Statutes, section 13.32 apply to us?

 In general, unless the school is under contract with a government entity, the provisions of Minnesota Statutes, Chapter 13 do not apply to private schools.
 The federal law, FERPA, applies to private schools only if that private school receives funds from the U.S. Department of Education.

 My student’s teacher took notes on a presentation that my student gave.
 Can I have access to those notes?

 Under both federal and state law, teachers’ (or substitutes’) notes – commonly called “desk drawer notes” – are not considered government data and cannot be accessed as part of a data request.
 (Minnesota Statutes, section 13.32, subdivision 1; 34 CFR 99.3) Under state law, these notes must be destroyed at the end of each school year.

 A related topic - under state law, notes made by "supervisors, administrators or related personnel" are considered government data so parents can access those notes.

 Who has access to surveillance videos of students and school staff?

 Surveillance videos maintained by a school are likely private education data.
 The videos could be public if the school has designated surveillance videos as directory information in its annual FERPA notice.
 If school staff are the subject of a video or portions of a video, those images are personnel data (Minnesota Statutes, section 13.43) and may be public or private, depending on what the images depict.
-Minnesota courts and Advisory Opinion 07-016 provide some guidance (public data may be withheld where public and not public data are so inextricably intertwined so as to make redaction impossible; school video from an event open to the public is public).
+Minnesota courts and Advisory Opinion 07-016 provide some guidance (public data may be withheld where public and not public data are so “inextricably intertwined” that redaction/separation would impose a significant financial burden and leave the remaining part of the document with little informational value; school video from an event open to the public is public).